raedrizk/ansible-security-workshop/README.md

   become: True
 ```

 Since we will not need or use any of the facts gathered by Ansible,  we have disabled fact gathering by setting `gather_facts: false` to decrease overhead.
 We also pointed to the variables file we created earlier.
-We set the `become` directive to `True` to run our tasks as a privilaged user, and we tagged the play with a `mariadb` tag.
+We set the `become` directive to `True` to run our tasks as a privilaged user, and we tagged the play with a `mysql` tag.

 Next we will add our tasks to the play: